dahyeshon/Final-Report/README.md

 # PHBS_BlockChain_2018

-Topic: A New Business Plan; Second-hand market service platform with blockchain by applying J-LINK's idea
+Topic: A New Business Plan; Second-hand market service platform with blockchain by applying JLINK's idea

 ## 1. Introduction - Reason why I am choosing this business